-Protein in Bulk – Beef & Chicken Meal Prep
+Protein in Bulk – Beef and Chicken Meal Prep

 With all of the writing I’ve been doing for my upcoming book on meal prep and meal prep recipes, I wanted to do a deeper dive on an article I wrote a while back on cooking chicken in bulk and having variety.
 Besides over cooking the protein, I often hear complaints about the lack of variety.